 The Coca-Cola Company: Accelerating Women’s Economic Empowerment

 UN Women’s partnership with The Coca-Cola Company’s global “5 BY 20” initiative aims to increase the empowerment of women entrepreneurs.
-It addresses the barriers they commonly face by providing better access to business skills training, financial services and support networks of peers and mentors.
+Coca-Cola is providing funding for UN Women programmes in Egypt, Brazil and South Africa to provide better access to business skills training, financial services and support networks of peers and mentors.

 “We believe there is no better time to invest in women as engines of economic growth and sustainable development,” said Muhtar Kent, chairman and CEO of The Coca-Cola Company.
 “Women are the fastest-growing economic force and no business or economy will be able to grow without them.
 This partnership with UN Women, which leverages their extensive expertise, will greatly impact our efforts to enable the empowerment of women around the world.”

 Mr. Kent has also signed the CEO Statement of Support for the Women’s Empowerment Principles, developed by UN Women and the UN Global Compact to bolster corporate leadership for gender equality in the workplace, marketplace and community.

 The UN Women and International Olympic Committee partnership will promote women’s empowerment through sports.
 In globally advocating for sports and healthy lifestyles, the IOC has long held that sports can contribute to building the psychological well-being, leadership capacity and empowerment of girls and women, while enhancing their roles and integration in society.
 It will join UN Women to back women’s greater participation in sports and physical activity, and advance gender equality and sustainable development in line with the Millennium Development Goals.